-J.A.
-Martin's traditional customer base includes companies that operate in or service the mining sector, which is Australia's largest industry as measured by contribution to gross domestic product.
-Over the past 12 months, the mining sector in Australia has performed strongly and has continued to do so notwithstanding the effects of the global COVID-19 pandemic.
-Given its experience in the sector, J.A.
-Martin is well positioned to benefit from future growth in the mining industry in Australia.
+Kenshaw Solar's traditional customer base includes companies that operate in or service the mining sector, which is Australia's largest industry as measured by contribution to gross domestic product.
+Over the past 12 months, the mining sector in Australia has continued to perform strongly notwithstanding the effects of the global COVID-19 pandemic and rising geopolitical tensions, in particular the breakdown in the relationship between China and Australia.